A job with added social value

 - In-house travel agency with discounted offers

-FMG possesses a great deal of expertise in the deployment and development of employees with impaired health.
-Possible placements, workload reductions, and preventive options are improved and expanded on an ongoing basis.
-As at December 31, 2016, the Group employed 645 staff members with disabilities or equivalent limitations, corresponding to around seven percent of the total workforce.
+FMG possesses a great deal of expertise in the deployment and continued employment of employees with impaired health.
+A whole range of offerings is available to allow them as normal an everyday working life as possible: Occupational Integration Management, the continued employment of performance-impaired employees, the recruitment of disabled persons, and the training of young adults with special educational needs.
+As at December 31, 2017, the Group employed 677 staff members with disabilities or equivalent limitations, corresponding to around seven percent of the total workforce.

 Binding standards for ground handling services